We earn commissions from brands listed on this site, which influences how listings are presented.

 8. Safe for Pregnant and Postpartum Women

 A study reveals TMS is safe and effective for pregnant women.
-Another study states that postpartum moms shouldn't experience any breastfeeding disruptions.
+As an FDA- approved treatment, another study states that postpartum moms shouldn't experience any breastfeeding disruptions.

 So, TMS can be a helpful way for women to improve their well-being, whether they're expectant or new moms struggling with severe depression.
 This treatment can also offer reassurance for those who worry about medications interfering with their baby's growth and development.